 Course Overview

-In this distance learning course you will learn how patients suffering from hand weakness can improve ADL's through the use of various assistive devices currently available.
-Specific populations suffering from hand impairment, clinical presentations, and traditional treatment options will be explored.
-In addition, students will also be informed regarding the latest commercially available assistive/adapted devices used to improve hand independence during occupational tasks.
+In this distance learning course, you will learn how patients experiencing hand weakness can improve their ability to perform activities of daily living (ADLs) through the effective use of a variety of assistive and adaptive devices.
+Specific populations affected by hand impairment, common clinical presentations, and evidence-based traditional treatment options will be discussed in depth.
+In addition, you will explore the latest commercially available assistive technologies designed to support hand strength and function, and discover practical strategies to help patients increase their independence and confidence during everyday occupational tasks.

 Course Curriculum